Where Do I Go to Apply for a Marriage License

 There is a three (3) day waiting period beginning the first day after you apply for your license and ending the third day following the date of application.
 You may not get married during this waiting period.
 The License is valid for 60 days beginning on the 3rd day after application.

-To obtain a marriage license, a $36 fee is payable at the time of application and must be paid by cash or money order.
-The fee is non-refundable.
+To obtain a marriage license, a $45 fee is payable at the time of application and must be paid by cash or money check.
+The fee is non-refundable and includes one Certified copy.

 For those who are unable to complete the application in person, forms can be downloaded and returned by mail with payment.
 Information on these forms must be legible so typewritten or hand printed is preferred.
 Signatures must be notarized on the Application and all fields for Person A and Person B, including Social Security numbers, must be completed on the Department of Health Certificate of Marriage.
 Upon receipt our office will process the application and return the necessary Certificates for the marriage ceremony.
 An instruction sheet will also accompany the Certificates.